stevie-sh/autonomous-vehicles-visualization/README.md

 - debounce resizing

 ## TODOS: Things I would've done with a couple more hours
+- implement downsampling on the data (see `utils/downsample.js` file) for better time series chart performance.
-- generators seemed like a perfect tool for the `toggleThrottle` function i wanted to implement to allow users to alter speeds of data fetching.
+- generators seem like a perfect tool for the `toggleThrottle` function i wanted to implement to allow users to alter speeds of data fetching, might've taken a bit of time though
-- implement downsampling on the data (see utils folder) for better time series chart performance.
 - more robust throttling
 - implement interpolation or future prediction on speed.
 - complete the server-sent events streaming api or cursoring/pagination for use case of live data map dashboard.

+### Other notes
 - proptypes
-- interpolate the cubehelix color across each path for better path differentiation.
+- interpolate the cubehelix color *across* each path for better path differentiation.
-- probably swap out chartjs for a d3-based solution to unify charting. its a shame this lib also is so tightly coupled to its styling.
+- swap out chartjs for a d3-based solution to unify charting. its a shame this lib also is so tightly coupled to its styling.

 ## Bonus
 - quarter implemented cursoring api in `/server` - good for case when not all data is here